 “This scoping report is an enormous opportunity and responsibility,” Bronwyn said, “it builds on the work of so many international and national colleagues in science who have worked for many years on these issues…The world now has an opportunity to decide how it will respond to our changing climate and what we do next.
 Addressing the complex problems of climate change will require rethink(ing) how we produce and consume and relate to each other if we want to sustain human well-being and a liveable planet”.

 The Intergovernmental Panel on Climate Change (IPCC) is the international body for assessing the science related to climate change.
 The IPCC was set up in 1988 by the World Meteorological Organisation (WMO) and United Nations Environment Programme (UNEP) to provide policymakers with regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation.

-- Read more about the COP21 process on the official websites.
+- Read more about the COP21 process.

 - Achieving the 1.5°C target will require a massive and accelerated transformation in capital markets: a transformation which would be challenging at the best of times, and these are evidently not the best of times.
 Read more about it in Tim Jackson’s and Robin Webster’s report Limits Revisited.

 - Have a look at the Carbon brief website, a UK based initiative covering the latest developments in climate science, climate policy and energy policy.